LaurentTreguier/default-templates/README.md

 ## How do I use it?

 Each git branch corresponds to an IDE.
 Just switch to whichever one interests you, and browse the commits to see the changes.

+## Notes

+This is not intended to be exhaustive.
+The focus is specifically on mobile platforms (Android Studio and XCode), although some others might join the party later.